25 Best Things to Eat in Tokyo

 Shabu Shabu

-Shabu Shabu is Japanese hot pot, and involves cooking thinly sliced meats and vegetables in boiling water or dashi (fish broth) and then eating the meat and vegetables with dipping sauce and rice.
+Shabu Shabu is the Japanese equivalent of hot pot.
+It involves cooking thinly sliced meats and vegetables in boiling water or dashi (fish broth) and then eating the meat and vegetables with dipping sauce and rice.
 The pieces are cooked one by one at the table.
 Shabu Shabu is similar to sukiyaki, where the food is cooked in a shallow iron pan with soy sauce, sugar, and mirin.
-Shabu Shabu is more savory and sukiyaki is sweeter, but both are worth trying if you are in Japan.
+Shabu Shabu is more savory, and sukiyaki is sweeter, but both are worth trying if you are in Japan.

 I tried so hard to eat Shabu Shabu in Japan.
-I made Luke go to at least three different restaurants known for Shabu Shabu and every one of them was closed for the holiday.
-There are several around the city though, so give it a try for me!
+I made Luke go to at least three different restaurants known for Shabu Shabu.
+Every one of them was closed for the New Year holiday.
+There are several around the city, though, so give it a try for me!

 Ice Cream

-Japan is known for some really unique ice cream flavors such as matcha, sesame, sweet potato – and that’s just the beginning.
+Japan is known for some unique ice cream flavors such as matcha, sesame, sweet potato, and more.
 There are also places you can get ice cream shaped like animals.
 One of the places to get animal ice cream is Dobutsuen near the JR Harajuku Station.
-The shop is disguised as a pink vending machine and we will definitely visit on our next trip to Tokyo.
+The shop is disguised as a pink vending machine, and we will definitely visit it on our next trip to Tokyo.

 Matcha Ice Cream